-This paper presents an original "ontological" treatment of negation in simple NL queries to a KB of CG.
-Asking a question requires translation of the query to a CG, so in section 2 we briefly overview related research.
-Section 3 presents the question-answering system that we have implemented.
-Sections 4, 5 and 6 contain correspondingly an example, current evaluation and the conclusion.
+This paper presents an approach for original "ontological" treatment of negation in simple NL queries to KB of CG.
+Asking a question to CG KB requires translation of the query to a CG, so in sections 2 and 3 we briefly overview related research.
+Section 4 presents the question-answering system that we have implemented.
+Sections 5, 6 and 7 contain correspondingly an example, current evaluation and the conclusion.